Lidpvs/intensive_station_calculator/README.md

 The formulas and logic implemented here represent a simplified prototype and do not replace clinical judgment, institutional protocols, or validated medical software.

+---

 Future improvements

-stronger field validation
+-stronger field validation

-dropdowns instead of free-text entries for some inputs
+-dropdowns instead of free-text entries for some inputs

-better error feedback inside the GUI
+-better error feedback inside the GUI

-trends and charts for repeated measurements
+-trends and charts for repeated measurements

-search and filtering by diagnosis or date
+-search and filtering by diagnosis or date

-export to CSV or PDF
+-export to CSV or PDF

-packaging as a standalone desktop app
+-packaging as a standalone desktop app

-improved layout and UI styling
+-improved layout and UI styling

+---

 Screenshots